fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `azure_sql_db`: DB instance host or IP address.
 	- Service `azure_sql_managed_db`: DB instance host or IP address.
 	- Service `clarity`: DB instance host or IP address.
+	- Service `cockroachdb`: DB instance host or IP address.
 	- Service `commercetools`: Your commercetools host.
+	- Service `databricks_db`: The host URL for your Databricks account.
 	- Service `db2i_hva`: A host address of the primary node.
 It should be a DB instance host/IP address with a port number.
 	- Service `db2i_sap_hva`: DB instance host or IP address.
 	- Service `documentdb`: Host IP address of the primary node.
 Ignored if `hosts` value is provided.